crazyelectron-io/crazyelectron-blog/content/gpg-key-gen.md

   </code-block>
 </code-group>

-When GPG starts for the first time there is no keybox yet, so it will create one in `~/.gnupg`.
+When GnuPG starts for the first time there is no keybox yet, so it will create one in `~/.gnupg`.
 Let's do that now, just to show the file and directory being created.
-Since GPG will enter an interactive shell, we must exit with `Control-C`.
+Since GnuPG will enter an interactive shell, we must exit with `Control-C`.

 <code-group>
   <code-block label="Debian/Ubuntu" active>

 ```
+$ gpg
 gpg: directory '/home/user/.gnupg' created
 gpg: keybox '/home/user/.gnupg/pubring.kbx' created
 gpg: WARNING: no command supplied.
 Trying to guess what you mean ...